Worldpay/access-checkout-android/README.md

 These errors can be found in the enum class `com.worldpay.access.checkout.api.AccessCheckoutException.Error`

-If presented with a `bodyDoesNotMatchSchema` error, a list of the broken validation rules may be provided to help with debug.
+If presented with a `bodyDoesNotMatchSchema` error, a list of the broken validation rules may be provided to help with debugging the problem.

 `AccessCheckoutClientError` is the subclass used for the above issues.
 ```